-The lecture exams may include both objective questions (multiple choice, matching, etc.) over classroom discussions, notes, text materials, and readings as well as descriptive questions requiring detailed explanations over broad themes.
+The lecture exams will include both open objective questions over classroom discussions, notes, text materials, and readings as well as descriptive questions requiring detailed explanations of broader themes.
 Success on the exams is a function of anxiety regulation, test prep, study strategies, and studying for retention.
 Retention requires repetitions, which requires time!
-Scantrons will be required for the major exams.
 Tests will not be made up for any reason without prior communication to your instructor.
 Late arrivals must complete exam by end of class time.